-- International students must have on file official test scores (TOEFL and GRE, GMAT, or MAT as specified on the Graduate Admission Application), a completed financial affidavit, and complete transcripts before an assistantship will be offered.
+- International students must have on file official test scores (TOEFL and GRE or GMAT as specified on the Graduate Admission Application), a completed financial affidavit, and complete transcripts before an assistantship will be offered.

-- Some departments may require additional information (such as portfolios, letters of recommendation, personal interviews, etc).
+- The Economics department may require additional information (such as portfolios, letters of recommendation, personal interviews, etc).
 You should correspond directly with the department concerning additional requirements.